2019-20 Student Handbook & Calendar

 APSU email through the Office 365 system is the official means of communication to students at APSU.
 Correspondence between the University and students will be sent to the students’ email accounts; other email accounts will not be used.
-Students are encouraged to check their APSU email account on a regular basis.
+Students should check their APSU email account on a regular basis.
 To check APSU email, visit onestop.apsu.edu.

 Austin Peay State University Department of Public Safety is a full-time law enforcement agency.
 The Public Safety Department and police station, located in the Shasteen Building, is open for walk-in service or calls for service by telephone 24 hours a day, seven days a week.
-The department’s dispatcher can be reached at 931-221-7786 both on and off campus.
-On-campus emergency calls should be made by dialing 911.
 All police officers are certified by the Tennessee Peace Officer’s Standard Training Commission (P.O.S.T.) and must meet the same requirements as all law enforcement officers in the state.
-Officers patrol the campus by various means.
-Public Safety works closely with city, county, state and federal agencies to ensure the safety of the University community.
+Officers patrol the campus by various means and works closely with city, county, state and federal agencies to ensure the safety of the University community.
 Crime statistics are available online at www.apsu.edu/police/crime.

 The Public Safety/Campus Police staff strives to meet the needs of the diverse groups of the University.
 It is the goal of the department to maintain and provide an environment free of fear that is conducive to learning, not only in the classroom, but also in the University community.
 It is the department’s goal to enforce the laws of the state of Tennessee, the rules and regulations of Austin Peay State University without regard for nationality, race, creed, color, gender or sexual orientation.